Guidelines for Corporate Sponsorship

 NCQA’s mission is to improve the quality of health care.
 Our vision is to transform health care quality through measurement, transparency, and accountability.

-NCQA seeks general contributions from organizations to support NCQA's mission and vision in addition to support for key strategic programs as outlined in NCQA's corporate funding menu, Investing in Quality.
+NCQA seeks contributions from organizations to support NCQA's mission and vision on key strategic programs as outlined in NCQA’s Annual Funding Menu, Investing in Quality.

-- NCQA will accept contributions from organizations to support the programs and activities contained in Investing in Quality in addition to general corporate support.
-All NCQA initiatives described in Investing in Quality align with NCQA's strategic plan, as well as NCQA’s mission and vision.
+- NCQA will accept contributions from organizations to support the programs and activities contained in the Annual Funding Menu, Investing in Quality.
+All initiatives described in the Annual Funding Menu align with NCQA's Strategic Plan, as well as NCQA’s mission and vision.

-- Over the course of the year, NCQA may identify additional programs and activities not included in Investing in Quality.
+- Over the course of the year, NCQA may identify additional programs and activities not included in the Annual Funding Menu, Investing in Quality.
 NCQA may seek sponsorship for these activities if they align with NCQA’s mission, vision, and Strategic Plan.

 Acceptance of Funds

 - Corporate funds are accepted by NCQA only for programs or activities that are consistent with NCQA's mission and vision.
 NCQA will not have relationships with organizations or industries whose principles, policies or conduct obviously conflict with NCQA's values.

 - Corporate relationships with NCQA must preserve trust in NCQA and the credibility and objectivity of its information, priorities, programs and decisions.

 - NCQA maintains its objectivity and independence with respect to any activities that are developed, sponsored, or supported with corporate funds.
 NCQA does not permit influence by corporate sponsors beyond the usual input NCQA seeks from stakeholders.